 Susan is an initiate of Delta Gamma-Western Kentucky and graduated with a bachelor’s degree in public relations before earning her juris doctorate from the University of Kentucky College of Law.
 She has served as a collegiate membership director, national collegiate advisor, collegiate province president and as vice chairman for the Nominating Committee before taking on the role of national vice president.
 She has been an advisor on four chapter advisory boards.
 Susan is a retired attorney who previously worked as a senior counsel for General Electric, and she founded Stockton Consulting in Geneva, Switzerland.
 Susan is Kappa Delta Sorority’s national president.

 Tove is an initiate of Omicron-Illinois Wesleyan and holds a bachelor’s degree in music education.
 She worked as an elementary school teacher for 28 years before retiring.
-Tove began volunteering for Kappa Delta in 1970 and has served as collegiate province president, regional chapter director, special advisor, national director of membership, national director of CABs, alumnae province president, alumnae chapter membership specialist, alumnae chapter operations specialist, alumnae development specialist and, most recently, alumnae chapter specialist.
+Tove began volunteering for Kappa Delta in 1970 and has served as collegiate province president, regional chapter director, special advisor, national director of membership, national director of CABs, alumnae province president, alumnae chapter membership specialist, alumnae chapter operations specialist, alumnae development specialist, alumnae chapter specialist, and most recently as National Vice President-Alumnae.
 She was a Girl Scout troop leader and founded the Girls’ Athletic Club at Armstrong Junior High School and OAKlub, a philanthropic club, at Oakdale Elementary School.

 Maggie began her role as executive director of the sorority and foundation in 2021.
 She has extensive experience in marketing and organizational management, previously serving as Global Vice President, Product Management and Marketing at Deflecto, a global consumer products company.
 She spent three years as General Manager and Senior Vice President of Marketing of the Yearbook division at Herff Jones and 13 years in Pearson’s Higher Education division in various product marketing positions.
 Maggie holds a bachelor’s degree in business administration and earned her MBA at the Drucker School of Management in California.
 She served her collegiate chapter, Delta Sigma-South Alabama, as president, vice president-membership, vice president-public relations and VP of Panhellenic.
 Immediately following college, she served two years as a Chapter Development Consultant for Kappa Delta.